en

 Learn more

-Advancing Attacks Drive 22% Surge in Temporary Cybersecurity Roles
+Advancing Attacks Drive 22% Surge in Temporary Cybersecurity Staffing

-Between January and September 2025, fixed-term IT security contracts jumped by +22% year-on-year, according to new data from global talent solutions partner, Robert Walters and data publisher Vacancysoft.
-Amid budget concerns, companies continue to double down on securing top cybersecurity talent.
+Between January and September 2025, fixed-term IT security contract jumped by +22% year-on-year, according to new data from global talent solutions partner, Robert Walters and data publisher Vacancysoft.
+Amid budget concerns, companies continue to double down on securing top cybersecurity staffing.

 Ajay Hayre, Principal Consultant, Cybersecurity at Robert Walters comments: “In 2025, cyberattacks have surged in both frequency and sophistication, with targets ranging from high-street retailers to top automotive manufacturers.
 While many UK employers are currently diluting hiring plans to recoup rising business costs, temporary cybersecurity professionals offer a flexible solution for organisations looking to bolster their defences, without making permanent headcount additions.”